How to set up dbt Development#

 dev_yourinitials

-(except using your own initials).
-This is a recommended best practice for name-spacing in development environments - You can have multiple targets per project and select different targets in the CLI if this is necessary, but don't clutter the database with multiple schemas; clean up after yourself
+).
+This is a recommended best practice for name-spacing development environments - You can have multiple targets per project and select different targets in the CLI if this is necessary, but don't clutter the database with multiple schemas; clean up after yourself

 - You will never use your local environment to write to reserved, operational schema names (such as